Liturgical Handbook of the Russian Orthodox Church Abroad

 - General Unction on Great Wednesday (or another day): Purple.

-- Great Thursday Liturgy: Red.
+- Great Thursday Liturgy: Red (not purple).

 - Great Thursday evening (Twelve Gospels): Black.